dipterix/ravetools/cran-comments.md

 Thanks, detailed value description has been added to the `pwelch` function.

+In addition,
-In addition, all examples and tests are using 2 cores to comply with the CRAN policy.
+* All examples and tests are using 2 cores to comply with the CRAN policy.
+* A critical `C++` bug has been fixed on `Win-32` system.